You’ve seen them too, right? The countless references to Janet Burroway’s classic text?

 Curious enough to suss out a copy.

 What began as casual perusal has developed into deliberate interest.
 And, because it’s January, I’m inclined to call it a beginning.
-If I continue to find this guide intriguing, I might well add a monthly post devoted to it (but I’ll continue posting about other resources as well).
+Maybe I will add a monthly post devoted to it (but I’d like to continue posting about other resources as well).

 In the meantime, below are some quotes from the many that I’ve pulled from the first chapter.